The hard work is nearly done and now it’s time to relax and read our top tips to finish the final preparations for your child for the exams.

-- At this stage, there’s no need to go over lots of practice papers, but it would be worth covering some common sense approaches: not over thinking their responses, what to do if they get stuck on one question, moving on if they are struggling on a question and coming back to it later etc and checking over their work before the end of the exam.
+- At this stage, there’s no need to go over lots of practice papers, but it would be worth covering some common sense approaches: not over thinking their responses, what to do if they get stuck on one question etc.

 - Have some fun.
 The night before the work is complete.
 Wind down by watching a funny movie or comedy sketch or play a board game; something that has absolutely nothing to do with the exam.
 Time to relax is important.

 - Get a good night’s sleep – nothing helps concentration more.